 Students selecting a Pass/No Pass option must select this grade mode at the time of registration or one day prior to Census, through their WebSMART account.

 The use of courses graded on a Pass/No Pass basis to satisfy major or certificate requirements must be approved by the Division Dean in consultation with appropriate members of the division faculty.
 A maximum of 12 units toward an Associate Degree, or 6 units toward a Certificate, may be applied from courses in which the student has elected a Pass/No Pass option.

 Important: Four year colleges and universities vary widely in the number of units of Pass/No Pass courses they will accept.
-Students should consult the catalog of the college to which they plan to transfer for its regulations before selecting this option.
+Students should consult with their Academic Counselor and refer the catalog of the college to which they plan to transfer for its regulations before selecting this option.

 I - Incomplete

 Appears in the grade column, along with a default grade, and indicates incomplete academic work for unforeseeable, emergency, and justifiable reasons.
 Conditions for the removal of the “Incomplete” shall be set forth by the faculty member in a written record which also indicates the default grade (grade assigned in lieu of removal).
 A final grade will be assigned by the faculty member when the stipulated work has been completed and evaluated.
 In the event that the work is not completed within the prescribed time period, the default grade previously determined by the faculty member will be entered in the permanent record.
 The Incomplete must be made up no later than one year following the end of the term in which it was assigned.
 Established College procedures may be utilized to request a time extension in cases involving unusual circumstances.
 The I symbol is not used in calculating units attempted nor for grade points.